pgmj/RstudioQuartoIntro/README.md

 # Introduction to reproducible data analysis with R and Quarto

+The materials made available here are not intended as a standalone educational product.
+It's intended use scenario is with a course leader walking through the materials, adding information to what is on the slides and the data import/analysis files.

 ## Preparations

 Install R (you need version 4.1 or later) for your platform: